-Support Groups - These can be either closed/formal or open/informal support groups.
-Formal or closed groups have a set number of sessions, require pre-registration, consistent attendance and have the same participants at each session.
-Open/informal groups are drop-in style programs that do not require pre-registration or consistent attendance for the sessions.
+Support Groups - These can be either closed/formal or open/informal group activities.
+Closed/formal group activities (e.g., support groups) have a set number of sessions, require pre-registration, regular attendance and the same participants at each session.
+Open/informal group activities are drop-in style programs (e.g., social events) that do not require pre-registration or regular attendance.